PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 # Chunks
 Most voxel terrain systems split up all the voxels into "chunks".
+You may find this familiar with how Minecraft is loaded in "Chunks".
 Make a new micro porject called "Chunk" in our Unity project

 ```
     Assets/